kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 ![](images/programOptions_midi.png)

-These settings are for blue\'s MIDI input, used with [blueLive](#blueLive).
+These settings are for blue's MIDI input, used with [blueLive](#blueLive).
 The table shows what devices are currently available, and whether they are enabled for use with blueLive or not.
-You can use the \"rescan\" button to search for devices if you have just plugged in a device.
+You can use the "rescan" button to search for devices if you have just plugged in a device.

 Program Options - OSC